 The YubiKey tokens may start to flash with delay when token is initialized in combo-mode (e.g. OTP+U2F).
 It may decrease user performance, as users have to wait when the token start to flash before enrollment or authentication.
 Therefore it's recommended to flash the tokens in U2F only mode if the rest modes are not needed.

-Configuring a Web Server in order to use the FIDO U2F authentication in Advanced Authentication Access Manager
+Configuring a Web Server in order to use the FIDO U2F authentication

 NOTE: This article is applicable for Debian 8 Jessie.
 The procedure may differ for other distributives.